robbie-wasabi/glow/README.md

 ## Features

-1. Sources flow.json to automatically create accounts and deploy contracts.
+1. Sources flow.json to automatically create accounts and deploy contracts on glow client initialization.
-2. Embedded in memory emulator makes unit testing fast and easy.
+2. Write unit tests to run against the flow testnet/mainnet or the embedded runtime emulator.
-3. Create, sign, and submit transactions in a single line.
+3. Create "disposable" accounts to execute tests without any state cleanup.
-4. Use "disposable" accounts to test your contracts on Testnet and Mainnet.
+4. Create, sign, and send transactions in a single line of code.

 ---